1. Check for and prevent leaks

 5. Maintain HVAC Systems

-Check for and clear away any debris from heating and air conditioning appliances, as well as from air vents inside of your home.
+Check for and clear away any debris from heating and air conditioning appliances and vents inside of your home.

 6. Replace cracked or missing electrical outlet covers